pandaero/42_Core_Inception/notes.md

 - system download mirrors (f)
 - Additional user (loginname / password)
 - ssh server (openssh) - default
-- machine disk (virtual machine hard disk)
+- machine disk (sda) - virtual machine hard disk for system installation
 - disk partitioning (lvmsys)
 After running the command and creating the partitions, we will reboot the machine (`reboot` command).
 Note that the first time we booted from the OS image.
 Now we will want to boot from the machine hard disk.
 A great point for a second snapshot is after this boot.